Or with uv (recommended)

 (string, required): Search querymax_results

-(integer, optional): Maximum number of results to return (default: 5, max: 20)search_depth
+(integer, optional): Maximum number of results (default: 5, max: 20)search_depth

-(string, optional): Either "basic" or "advanced" search depth (default: "basic")include_domains
+(string, optional): "basic" or "advanced" (default: "basic")include_domains

-(list or string, optional): List of domains to specifically include in resultsexclude_domains
+(list or string, optional): Domains to includeexclude_domains

-(list or string, optional): List of domains to exclude from resultsThe tavily_answer_search
+(list or string, optional): Domains to excludetavily_answer_search

 query